TheRealJurkis/ghettoTD/README.md

 Inherent part of the game is the inability to sell a tower or block-off (try it, they just pass through) enemies from reaching the finish tile.
 It's DEFINETELY not an unfinished functionality that might be added later but a FEATURE.

+Amount of money available and amount of lives are printed to the console...

 <a name="controls"></a>